Social Items

 1. Take the LRT-2 to Araneta Center-Cubao station.

-2. Walk past Isetann and Aurora Arcade, and turn right at Gen. Romulo Avenue.
+2. Walk past Isetann and Aurora Arcade, turn right at Gen. Romulo Avenue.

 3. Ride the jeep to Libis/Rosario/De Castro and get off at Tiendesitas.